throughputer/grafword-starter-spa/README.md

 ## Configuration

 1. **Contact Throughputer admin:**
-   Email your redirect URI/URIs to the admin at `info@throughputer.com`.
+   Email your redirect URI/URIs e.g `http://localhost:8000/profile` to the admin at `info@throughputer.com`.
 You will receive `clientId` and `grafwordDomain` in response.

 2. **Update configuration:**